0xvpr/vpr-shell-shock/README.md

 }
 ```

-If you want the payload to be immediately exported to a file,
+If you are using MinGW and you want the payload to be immediately exported to a file,
 you can do the following:
 ```cpp
 // Payload that will be exported to shellcode